 The business gets to maximize its profits, while the customer gets a better purchase experience.
 It’s a win-win situation for both.

 Another example is when you go to a restaurant or a fast food shop.
-When you purchase a burger, the cashier will usually ask you “Would you like fries with that?”.
+First, you check the food menu templates, and then you decide and purchase a burger, the cashier will usually ask you “Would you like fries with that?”.
 This is perhaps one of the most common examples of cross-selling.

 What is the Difference Between Cross-Selling and Upselling?